Chi-Khang/AEMO_Renewable_Energy/README.md

-# ⚡ Renewable Energy Integration & Electricity Pricing in Queensland (2019–2025)
+# ⚡ Assessing Renewable Energy Efficacy: A Queensland-based Analysis of Solar Generation and Electricity Prices Dynamics

 This project investigates how **renewable energy integration** — especially **solar energy** — and **demand behavior** influence **electricity pricing** in Queensland, and predict solar energy generation and electricity prices using data from the **Australian National Electricity Market (AEMO)** between **January 2019 and January 2025**.